 Let’s remember that video conferencing is a gift of tech, not our genes.
 That means, our brains try to process information through screens like they do in real-time.

 For example, let’s imagine you’re on a call with 5 people.
 Your brain is processing 5 different locations at this point.
 It can seem like you’re in 5 different rooms all at once.
 So while you’re trying to take important notes from your fast-talking boss, your brain is subconsciously busy observing other people’s furniture, or plants, or their animals.
 Such distractions can tire you out and contribute to Zoom fatigue.

-To manage the visual overload, encourage people to use plain backgrounds with lesser visual elements.
+To manage the visual overload and combat Zoom fatigue, encourage people to use plain backgrounds with lesser visual elements.

 4. Give your eyes mini-breaks

 Taking breaks in between long video calls is always a great idea.
 A break as small as 5 minutes can re-energize you.
 It’s a healthy practice for a workplace to follow, especially during long meetings.
 Suggest that your workplace include breaks in between sessions.